 Trophy Day/Night is held on a Saturday, usually the weekend after our last games of the season.
 In the Spring season we hold a big family BBQ at the fields, with some fun events.
-In the Fall season it’s held in the evening, usually in the Middle School North cafetorium.
+In the Fall season it’s held in the afternoon/early evening, usually in the Middle School North cafetorium.

 It takes about an hour per division, and different divisions attend at different times.
 Teams usually bring pizza, soda etc., and we award trophies to the players, and make various other awards.
 Players should wear their team shirts.